AnonymHax/Huygens-Fresnel/README.md

 s_pixel_size = 2*10^-6;      % Source pixel size (m2)
 r_pixel_size = 5*10^-4;      % Receiver pixel size(m2)

-use_image = false;           % If set to 'true', will simulates image, if set to 'false', will simulate a circular hole of diameter s_total_size image_name = 'star.bmp';     % Simulates the specified image, in which white is the hole, and black the cover (place image in directory with sources)
+use_image = false;           % If set to 'true', will simulate image, if set to 'false', will simulate a circular hole of diameter s_total_size image_name = 'star.bmp';     % Simulates the specified image, in which white is the hole, and black the cover (place image in directory with sources)

 % Results display parameter - quantile selection of the truncated signal